US expands COVID boosters to all adults, final hurdle ahead | Health

 Boosters for everyone was the Biden administration's original goal.
 But in September, a panel of FDA advisers voted overwhelmingly against that idea based on the vaccines' continued effectiveness in most age groups.
 Instead they endorsed an extra Pfizer dose only for the most vulnerable.

-Since then, administration officials, including Dr. Anthony Fauci, have continued making the case for using boosters more widely, noting that even milder infections in younger people can cause “long COVID” and other complications.
+Last month, backed by its advisory panel, the FDA cleared Moderna boosters — using half the dose that people received with the first two shots — for the same vulnerable groups.
+But there has been some frustration inside the White House and among allies of the president that the long and public regulatory process contributed to misinformation and confusion around the boosters and potentially means the nation won't be optimally protected heading into the holiday season.
+Administration officials, including Dr. Anthony Fauci, continued making the case for using boosters more widely, noting that even milder infections in younger people can cause “long COVID” and other complications.

 “I don't know of any other vaccine where we only worry about keeping people out of the hospital,” said Fauci at a briefing Wednesday.